-Electricity (primary source of lighting) 93.2% 92.3% Sanitation (flush/chemical toilet) 91.7% 91.0% Refuse removal (at least weekly) 69.8% 79.4%
+Electricity (primary source of lighting) 93.2% 92.3% Constantions (Book (also and a state to the D Sanitation (flush/chemical toilet) 91.7% 91.0% Refuse removal (at least weekly) 69.8% 79.4%

 With a total of 32 769 households in the Witzenberg municipal area, 85.0 per cent had access to formal housing, the second highest (after Langeberg) when compared with other municipalities in the Cape Winelands District area; the District average was 80.8 per cent.
 The Witzenberg area also conversely had the second lower lowest proportion of informal households in the District, a total of 12.7 per cent compared with the District average of 17.4 per cent.